elevenlabs/voice-starterkit-swift/README.md

 First, create a new public [Conversational AI agent](https://elevenlabs.io/app/conversational-ai).

+Replace `publicAgentId` in `AppViewModel.swift` with your public agent id.

+Note: Be sure to enable the user transcript and agent response client events.

 Built and run the app from Xcode by opening `VoiceStarterKit.xcodeproj`.
 You may need to adjust your app signing settings to run the app on your device.

 ## Token generation